 Dilation and evacuation (D&E):

-For pregnancies beyond 14 weeks.
-It involves dilating and evacuating the cervix and removing pregnancy tissue using surgical instruments, usually under general anaesthesia.
-This will require you to be in the hospital for around 1 to 2 days.
+This procedure is usually performed for pregnancies over 14 weeks.
+It involves dilating and evacuating the cervix and removing pregnancy tissues using a combination of gentle suction and specialised medical instruments, usually under general anaesthesia.

-Due to the legal limit of an abortion being 24 weeks and the added complexity of D&E, the preferred option is vacuum aspiration, as it is more straightforward.
+Due to the legal limit of an abortion being 24 weeks and the added complexity of D&E, the preferred option is vacuum aspiration, as it is more straightforward and has faster recovery.

-Regardless of the type of surgical abortion, it is recommended to go for follow-up appointments with the doctor after the procedure to ensure that it was successful and recovery is taking place as planned and receive advice on future family planning and contraception.
+Regardless of the type of surgical abortion performed, you will usually have follow-up appointments with your specialist after the procedure to ensure it was successful, monitor your recovery, and provide advice on future family planning and contraception.

 Loading...